sboots/vote-yes-yukon-website-2025/content/_index.md

 ## What’s happening?

-Yukoners will be asked whether to keep first‑past‑the‑post or switch to ranked voting on a territorial plebiscite held alongside the next election.
+Yukoners will be asked whether to switch to ranked voting or to keep first‑past‑the‑post on a territorial plebiscite held alongside the next territorial election.
 Ranked voting lets you mark candidates 1, 2, 3.
 It [reflects more voices](https://sboots.ca/2025/08/20/in-support-of-the-yukon-electoral-reform-plebiscite/#what-s-happening) and reduces wasted votes.

 **If you want ranked voting, vote yes!** If you want to stick with first-past-the-post, vote no.